 Buses and lorries must be registered on or later than 1 January 2015 to drive within low emission zones.

-If a vehicle is registered before the dates listed above, it must have a particulate filter mounted, and you must register your vehicle online before entering a Danish low emission zone.
+If your vehicle is registered before the dates listed above, it must have a particulate filter mounted, and you must register your vehicle online before entering a Danish low emission zone.
 You can read more about how to register your vehicle here.

 Exceptions for vehicular traffic in the low emission zones

 The regulations in the low emission zones do not apply to:

 - Vehicles registered in Denmark for veteran driving

 - Vehicles registered abroad that are more than 30 years old

 - Vehicles used by the armed forces, the police or other emergency services when an exceptional need arises to use the vehicle within a low emission zone.
 It is, however, a condition that the vehicle does not usually drive in the zone.